CS-DS-125/125book/py4e_rst/06-strings.rst

    >>> last = fruit[length]
    IndexError: string index out of range

-The reason for the ``IndexError`` is that there is no letter in “banana” with the index 6.
+The reason for the ``IndexError`` is that there is no letter in "banana" with the index 6.
 Since we started counting at zero, the six letters are numbered 0 to 5.
 To get the last character, you have to subtract 1 from ``length``: